DevCheckOG/DevCheckOG/README.md

 Outside of IT, I like playing chess, classic games, and cats.

-Without further ado, I hope you enjoy my projects; there is a path to follow.
+Without anything more, I hope you enjoy my projects; there is a path to follow.

 ---------------